MJ Melendez Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- The 8.4 strikeouts per nine innings compiled by the Twins pitching staff last season ranked 20th in the big leagues.
+- The Twins pitching staff was 20th in the league last season with a collective 8.4 strikeouts per nine innings.

-- The Twins had a 3.98 team ERA that ranked 19th among all league pitching staffs.
+- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).

 © 2023 Data Skrive.
 All rights reserved.